Post Op Instructions for Root Canal

 Root canal therapy often takes two or more appointments to complete.
 When anesthetic has been used, your lips, teeth and tongue may be numb for several hours.
 Avoid chewing on the side of the treated tooth until the numbness has completely worn off.

-To protect the tooth and help keep your temporary crown in place:
+how To protect your tooth and help keep your temporary crown in place

 It's normal to experience some discomfort for several days, especially when chewing.
 It is not uncommon for a tooth to be uncomfortable or even exhibit a dull ache.
 This should subside within a few days.
 The tenderness is normal and is no cause for alarm.

 To control discomfort, take pain medication as recommended by your dentist.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if all symptoms and signs of infection are gone.

 To further reduce pain and swelling, rinse three times a day with warm salt water.
 It's important to continue to brush and floss normally.

 The last step after root canal treatment is the placement of a crown on the tooth.
 A crown covers and protects the tooth from breaking in the future.